The Studio Experience

 Your personal Brrrn account is your ticket to booking classes and IR sauna sessions.
 It also allows us to send you awesome studio updates via email — which we know you’ll never delete!

 What To Wear

-FLOW (55°F): This class requires sneakers.
-For clothing, we suggest dressing in light layers as if it were a a crisp fall morning.
+SLIDE (55°F): This class requires sneakers.
+For clothing, we suggest dressing in light layers as if it were a crisp fall morning.
 Booties are required for this slide board class and are available at the studio to rent for $2, or to buy for $32.

 Infrared Sauna (140°F-158°F): This is communal experience.
 We suggest a bathing suit or activewear tops and bottoms.
 We also ask that all warm conversation be 'sotto voce'.